Minimax Rates for High-Dimensional Random Tessellation Forests: Introduction

-Another major contribution of our work lies in the proof technique.
-Going from the Mondrian to the STIT forests, the key difficulty is the geometry of the typical cell~$Z$.
-As mentioned, in the Mondrian case, $Z$ is simply a $d$-dimensional rectangle with i.i.d exponential edge lengths.
-In contrast, STIT processes can generate complex random polytopes.
-Our approach relies on theorems in stochastic geometry that up until now have not been utilized in statistical learning theory.
-They enabled us to crucially exploit the self-similarity and stationarity of the underlying random partition, and thus to handle more general cell geometries.
-In particular, our analysis does not encounter the boundary issue that appears in Theorem 3 of \cite{mourtada2020minimax}, and so we achieve minimax rates \emph{without} any conditioning for a larger class of functions.

-Most importantly, our proof technique takes us \emph{beyond} the class of STIT forests.
-Any random partition can be used to define the tree estimators \eqref{e:tree} and subsequently the random forest estimator \eqref{e:forest}.
-Since our rate upper bounds are explicitly derived in terms of the mixed volumes and diameter of the typical cell of the random partition, it can readily be applied to \emph{any} random forest obtained by stationary random hyperplane partitions of $\R^d$.
-Our last main result, Theorem \ref{t:poisson}, is a demonstration of this principle.
-It states that random forests derived from a \emph{Poisson hyperplane process} with measure $\phi$ have \emph{identical} minimax rate has a STIT process with the same measure $\phi$, and thus is also minimax optimal.
+Finally, our proof technique also takes us \emph{beyond} the class of STIT forests.
+Any random partition of the input space can be used to define a random tree estimator and subsequently a random forest estimator.
+Since the upper bounds we obtain on the convergence rates are explicitly derived in terms of geometric properties of the typical cell of the random partition, it can readily be applied to any random forest obtained from a stationary random tessellation of $\RR^D$.
+Our last main result (see Theorem \ref{t:poisson}) demonstrates this principle.
+It states that a random forest derived from a Poisson hyperplane process achieves identical convergence rates as a STIT forest with the same directional distribution and complexity parameter, and thus is also minimax optimal.

-Forests built from stationary partitions, of which the Mondrian is a special case, are necessarily data agnostic.
-In Section \ref{s:discussion}, we briefly discuss how one could approach the analysis of data-dependent random forest variants via non-stationary Poisson hyperplane and STIT tessellations.
-We list two concrete open problems at the intersection of stochastic geometry and statistical learning theory, and hope that our work will fuel further investigations in this interdisciplinary area.